Business strategy lessons from history.

 →Wang JianlinThe architect of Wanda Group's ascent and a pivotal figure in China's global commercial expansion. - 1955 — 2011

-→Steve JobsCo-founder of Apple; product visionary who fused technology with the liberal arts. - 1955 — Present
+→Steve JobsCo-founder of Apple Inc. and visionary credited with transforming multiple industries. - 1955 — Present

-→Bill GatesCo-founder of Microsoft; built the software economy of the PC era. - 1955 — Present
+→Bill GatesCo-founder of Microsoft, architect of the personal computing revolution, and global philanthropist. - 1955 — Present

 →Vinod KhoslaCo-founder of Sun Microsystems and influential venture capitalist, known for his early and often contrarian bets on disruptive technologies. - 1955 — Present